ernst-kion-ext/certmanager-frontend/README.md

 - [ ] Implement pagination for certificate lists
 - [ ] Remove signature modal functionality
 - [ ] Prettify some UI elements like filter inputs and buttons
+- [ ] Options to hide expired or valid certificates

 ## Backend